 Continued: You will continue your daily spiritual stretch and your mindfulness practice of checking in with yourself three times a day to see what habit pattern of the mind is currently active.
 Use your cue (...name cue...) to interrupt yourself three times each day.
-You will also continue your in- and out-breath meditation practice - if you can, increase the time you practice each day to 30 minutes [Therapist increases the length of daily meditation practice based on client's progress to date.]
+You will also continue your in- and out-breath meditation practice - if you can, increase the time you practice each day to 30 minutes.

+[Therapist increases the length of daily meditation practice based on client's progress to date.]

 You will also continue using your self-affirmation to refocus after an addict self intrusion, and you will continue turning to your spiritual self to motivate you to prevent harms associated with drug use and unsafe sexual practices.
-Whenever the craving monster shows up - stare it down -just stop and observe it, as if under a microscope, and you will notice how it is made up of sensations that are fleeting - they arise and pass away.
+Whenever the craving monster shows up - stare it down --just stop and observe it, as if under a microscope, and you will notice how it is made up of sensations that are fleeting - they arise and pass away.
 Just watch them disappear; remember, don't feed the craving monster.
-You will also continue doing your medication mindfulness ritual to help you follow medical recommendations and stay healthy.

 Added: Your new assignment for the week is to recite the metta statements we practiced today at the end of your daily meditation - 'May I be happy and free from suffering.
 May all beings be happy and free from suffering, too'.
 [Therapist ensures that clients knows where to find the metta statements in their Client Workbook].
 In addition, if you experience any emotional conflict with others during the week, don't react - remember that 'first you harm yourself' and 'you are heir to your actions'; it's in your own best interest to respond with compassion and loving concern.
 Just become aware that the negative feeling has arisen, observe it, name it, and then silently recite your metta statements until any negative feelings pass.